Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

     }
 ```

-Once you get you CredentialRequestDefinition object created using the Axway central CLI (`axway central apply -f crd-pem-key.json`), you must link it to the corresponding APIServiceInstance.
+Once the CredentialRequestDefinition object is created using the Axway central CLI (`axway central apply -f crd-pem-key.json`), you must link it to the corresponding APIServiceInstance.

 Sample of an APIServiceInstance (json format) using the previous AccessRequestDefinition and a CredentialRequestDefinition: